AbyelT/DD2482-devops-tasks/test2/intro.md

 - To install and setup OpenFaas
 - To interact with OpenFaas using the OpenFaas CLI (Faas-cli)
 - To inspect functions from the OpenFaas CLI alternatively UI
-- Functions are Built, deployed and invoked
+- Functions are built, deployed and invoked
 - OpenFaas handles auto-scaling of functions based on load
 ## What is OpenFaas?
 OpenFaas is an open-source framework for deploying event-driven functions and microservices to Kubernetes.
 You can deploy Serverless functions (server-side functions that run on third-party vendors) on any cloud without being locked to a single cloud-service provider e.g. AWS, Google cloud, Azure.